-I would be remiss if I didn't bring to your attention some less expensive options that have great reviews.
+I would be remiss if I didn't bring to your attention a less expensive option that has great reviews.
 I remember the days when people looked down upon Ibanez guitars because they were Japanese knockoffs.
 Yet they were great guitars and now have a place in the quality guitar market.

-So here are a couple of options for a wireless in-ear monitor system for church worship that you can consider.
+So here is an option for a wireless in-ear monitor system for church worship that you can consider.

 The Rocket Audio RW2080In Ear Monitor System comes with 4 receivers at a really good price.
 The reviews that were available showed this system to be something to be considered.
 You get 1 transmitter, 4 receivers, and 4 in-ear monitor buds.